trinodb/trino.io/_posts/2020-08-13-training-security.md

 different data source, have different privileges and corporate security asked about your plans.
 How about you tap into some help from Dain:

-Join us for a free webinar **Understanding and Tuning Presto Query Processing** with Dain Sundstrom.
+Join us for a free webinar **Securing Presto** with Dain Sundstrom.

 <!--more-->